astnreaperx/FileEncrypter/README.md

 * Geese

 ## Setup
-donwload the open source code and comiple yourself
+donwload the open source code and compile yourself